rust-lang/book/nostarch/chapter04.md

 types like these (we’ll talk more about traits in Chapter 10).
 If a type has the `Copy` trait, an older variable is still usable after assignment.
-Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `D``rop` trait.
+Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we will get a compile-time error.